-This policy applies to students who are enrolled for credit- or non-credit-bearing coursework, including students taking courses at Hampshire College through the Five College Interchange ("Students"); Hampshire College employees and Five College employees working at Hampshire College, including all full-time and part-time faculty, staff, and administrators (including adjuncts and casuals) ("Employees"); and contractors, vendors, visitors, guests, or other third parties ("Third Parties").
+This policy applies to Hampshire College students who are enrolled for credit- or non-credit-bearing coursework at Hampshire College ("Students"); Hampshire College employees working at Hampshire College, including all full-time and part-time faculty, staff, and administrators (including adjuncts and casuals) ("Employees"); and contractors, vendors, visitors, guests, or other third parties ("Third Parties").
+This policy also applies to Five College Interchange Students (non-Hampshire students taking courses at Hampshire College through the Five College Interchange) and Five College Shared Employees who work at Hampshire College.
+For the purposes of this policy, reports against Five College Interchange Student Respondents will be resolved by the applicable grievance procedures of the institution where the Respondent is enrolled (the home institution).
+Five College Shared Employees Respondents are typically treated as Employees, although the nature of their contractual relationship with the College may vary.
 This policy pertains to Sexual Misconduct Violations committed by Students, Employees, and Third Parties when: